databrickslabs/remorph/core/src/main/scala/com/databricks/labs/remorph/preprocessor/README.md

 ### In-place parsing

 While similar to the above, we could capture and manage the actual templates in the dialect grammars.
-This removes the need for a pre-processor but means that we woudl need to include more pieces of ANTLR specification in each dialect grammar.
-It also smells like not separating clear responsibilities/functionality.
+This removes the need for a pre-processor but means that we would pollute the existing pipeline wiht template handling.
+It smells like not separating clear responsibilities/functionality.
+Because teh delimiters for template elements can be changed by the user, the common lexer would need to know about DBT configs and so on.

 #### Advantages